apohllo/polimorfologik/Readme.md

 This is a custom build of Morfologik dictionary.
 The following make tasks are introduced:
 * all forms can be downcased
-* all abbreviation are removed
+* all abbreviations are removed
 * tab is a separator instead of a semicolon

 The primary reason for this repository is the need to use an old version of SOLR